-The successful completion of sequencing the human and other genomes has ushered in a new era in biological research.
+The successful completion of sequencing the human genome and other genomes ushered in a new era in biological research.
 A strong focus now is identifying regulatory mechanisms that turn genes on or off, and then understanding how such gene regulation is altered by critical biological processes, diseases, or environmental factors such as drugs.
-We have recently established the Wisconsin Center of Excellence in Genomic Sciences, where together with Profs.
-Coon, Gasch and Thomson at UW Madison and Prof. Olivier at the Medical College of Wisconsin, we are developing novel technologies to identify the proteins that bind to particular DNA regions and control gene expression.
-Briefly the technology involves (1) chemical cross-linking of proteins to DNA, (2) fragmentation of the chromatin (long strands of DNA wrapped around proteins), (3) capture of these fragments onto surfaces in a DNA-sequence-specific manner, and (4) mass spectrometry to identify and quantify the proteins.
+We are developing novel technologies to identify the proteins that bind to particular DNA regions because such regulatory proteins determine, to a large extent, which genes are expressed.
+Briefly, the technology involves (1) chemical cross-linking of proteins to DNA, (2) fragmentation of the chromatin (long strands of DNA wrapped around proteins), (3) capture of these fragments onto surfaces in a DNA-sequence-specific manner, and (4) mass spectrometry to identify and quantify the proteins.

 The advent of high-density DNA arrays in the early ‘90s demonstrated the power of the array concept for genome-wide analyses of biological systems.
 Our group has a Maskless Array Synthesizer (MAS), which allows any high-density DNA array of interest (up to 786,000 individual DNA features) to be designed and fabricated overnight.
 Two exciting projects we are presently engaged in are (1) hybridization-driven self-assembly of genes and genomes from RNAs that are enzymatically copied from the array elements, and (2) fabrication of high-density RNA arrays for many applications in the “RNA world.”